kartik-venugopal/aural-player/README.md

 ## Overview

 Aural Player is an audio player for macOS.
-Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and customizable, with support for a wide variety of popular audio formats and some sound tuning capabilities for audio enthusiasts.
+Inspired by the classic Winamp player for Windows, it is designed to be easy to use and customizable, with support for a wide variety of popular audio formats and some sound tuning capabilities for audio enthusiasts.

 #### Goals:
-* To have a simple drag-drop-play player for the music collection on your local drives, that requires no configuration out of the box, although plenty of customization/configuration is possible.
+* To have a simple drag-drop-play player for the music collection on your local drives, that recognizes a wide variety of audio formats.
+* To allow customization/configuration, but not to require it out of the box.
 * To make sound tuning an integral part of the listening experience and to have it within quick and easy reach at all times.
-* To have a decent macOS counterpart of Winamp.
+* To have a decent macOS Winamp counterpart.

 #### Limitations:
 * Does not play protected content (e.g. Apple's M4P or Audible's AAX).